Searchresults

 Do you want students to learn to apply knowledge in a professional assignment?
 Are you looking for a teaching method where students acquire new knowledge in a self-driven and motivated way?
 Then problem-based education may be a suitable approach for your course unit.

-What is problem-based education?Problem-based education is …
+What is problem-based education?Problem-based …

 Read more -